This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-There are a lot of 3D Printers in this price range or cheaper but the Anycubic i3 Mega Ultrabase offers more than most and genuinely sets the standard for 3D printers in this price range.
-The Ultrabase bed is a game changer and combined with a sturdy build quality and attention to detail in the design this 3D printer is hard to beat.
+There are a lot of 3D Printers in this price range but the Anycubic i3 Mega Ultrabase offers more than most and genuinely sets a high standard for home 3D printers.
+The Ultrabase bed itself is a game changer and combined with a sturdy build quality and attention to detail in the design this 3D printer is hard to beat.
 Consider me a fan!